guanshengdu/v59-project-final/README.md

 **Performance on Evaluation Set (with Early Stopping):**

 ![Evaluation Results](assets/results_plot.png)
-*(Screenshot of the confusion matrices and reports from slide 8 of your presentation)*

 **Training & Validation Curves:**
 *(Add the plots for loss and accuracy over epochs)*